agrostar/zzapi/README.md

 * **Variable sets**: Variable definitions (with environment grouping), with a `.zzv` file extension.
 Also described below
 * **Other files**: All other files (typically `.json`) can be used as requests and response samples.

-The schema for the above (except request and response files) will be discussed in detail below.
+The schema for the above (except request and response files) are detailed below.

 ## Request Bundles

-These are YAML files containing many requests.
-This is a "Collection" in Postman terminlogy.
+These are YAML files containing HTTP requests.
+This is a "Collection" in Postman terminology.
 The directory can have any number of request bundles.
 Files ending with `.zzb` will be recognized as request bundles.

 ### Bundle Types